tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Need to add `mountedPlayer.allDamage += 0.1f;` patch to `Mount.UpdateEffects` for Mounts 62 and 63 (Chillet)
 - Check for new `XDamage += ` results and fix them all to use `allDamage`.
 - NPC now has various spawn flags like ZoneSnow, ZoneDungeon, etc. What are they for?
+  - NPC.Spawner class is similar to our NPCSpawnInfo class.
+There are a lot of renames and less intuitive field names.
+Maybe we should restore many of the better names with redirects or vanilla edits.
 - Use InitData.MaxNPCs instead of Main.maxNPCs?
 Or not?
 When to use one or the other?
 - NPCLoader.BuffTownNPC will need to be reworked to facilitate new functionality.
 "Defeating a boss now also gives each villager a 1.5% attack speed bonus." is a new vanilla effect.
 Similarly the Advanced Combat Techniques increases health by 250.
 Dryad immortal on infectedSeed.
 - Check for any remaining TML added ID sets that aren't in TML.cs files.